 Think about it like this: you are researching the best CMS software for your sales team and run across a startup that claims to have the best CMS product that has EVER been invented because of its advanced machine learning, AI, and (insert cliche startup tech here).
-BUT, their website, marketing materials, and branding looks like they've blindfolded a chimp and promoted it to lead designer.
+BUT, their website, marketing materials, and branding looks like they've hired an intern, blindfolded them, and promoted them to lead designer.
 Subconsciously, you’ve immediately judged the quality of this startup’s product as soon as you’ve seen how they present themselves through their design.
 If they can’t even manage to present their product in a semi-decent manner, how can potential customers or investors trust that their product will do what they are claiming?
 They cant and they won't.

 I’ve had many people ask how I design my company branding, pitch slides, marketing materials, and more, so here is a breakdown of how I approach design and the fundamentals that can help anyone achieve great design.

 The most critical aspect of any design, is the choice of typefaces (or aka, fonts) and how they are used.
 Humans rely heavily on literature so wisely choosing your typeface(s) and using them correctly is crucial for your customers and prospective investors to quickly and easily interpret your messaging.

 Typeface Family: There are different families of typefaces.
 Serif, Sans-Serif, Slab-Serif, etc. This is essentially a typeface’s classification.

 Don’t use more than two typefaces: (and if you’re inexperienced with design, keep it to one to be safe)